brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

 - `sub_match` / `value_type const&`

 Note that even though this paper is not removing `optional<T>`'s or `valarray<T>`s `operator!=`s as a whole, it can still remove the reversed `operator==`s and the corresponding reversed `operator!=`s.

+## Defaulting `operator==()`

+Another important aspect of P1185 is that it redefines "strong structural equality" to be based on a defaulted `operator==()` rather than a defaulted `operator<=>()`, which is the requirement for a type being usable as a non-type template parameter - a new C++20 language feature introduced by way of [P0732R2](https://wg21.link/p0732r2)

+There are many library types which currently define their `operator==()` as member-wise equality.
+Respecifying all of these `operator==()`s as being `default`ed instead will not change any semantics or ABI, but will simply directly allow these types to be usable as non-type template parameters.
+So this paper proposes to do that for:

+- `pair`
+- `tuple`
+- `array`

+... and any library type that meets this member-wise equality condition that is missing from the above list.

 # Adding `<=>` to `std::basic_string`